jmettraux/h.js/README.md

 H.hide(sta, bof);
 H.hide(sta, sel, bof);

-// turns "my_old-donkey" into "myOldDonkey"
+// Turns "my_old-donkey" into "myOldDonkey"
 H.toCamelCase(str);

 // Inserts an Element before another one (the one pointed at by sta[, sel]).